Mickey-Cloud/E-Maxx_Mirage/Mike's Progress Reports/4_22_24-4-26-24/readme.md

 For the oculus its an meta quest 2 that is running through airlink with the computer and it has been possible to pull out various values from the headset and display them on a canvas on the screen.

 The values in red are the position data of the left controller.
-The red values are first the positin values of the headset and second the rotation values in the headset.
+The blue values are first the positin values of the headset and second the rotation values in the headset.

 ![Position and rotation values](OculusDataValues.png)